-Online environment: You will have two weeks to complete this self-paced course, which consists of two methods of instruction: formalized training modules and a self-guided practical exercise.
-During the first week, you will be required to complete 10 training modules.
-Each module is centered around an online video and a practical exercise or quiz.
-During the second week, you will demonstrate your ability to use the CDR Tool by collecting data from five different vehicles and submitting the resulting images.
+Online environment: You will have 30 days to complete this self-paced course, which consists of two methods of instruction: formalized training modules and a self-guided practical exercise.
+The class is arranged in modules, and each module is centered around an online video and a practical exercise or quiz.
+During the course, you will demonstrate your ability to use the CDR Tool by collecting data from five different vehicles and submitting the resulting images.

 Note for international students: You must have access to five Bosch© CDR-covered vehicles.
 This may require significant effort if you are not in one of the Bosch© covered regions (USA, Canada, Mexico, Australia, New Zealand, China, Brazil, Japan, Europe and Puerto Rico).

 This is an independent study, self-paced course.
 Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
 Hence, you must be committed to the course and invest the time necessary for successful completion.
-You should plan to dedicate approximately sixteen hours to the course activities during the first week and eight hours to the practical exercises during the second week.
+You should plan to dedicate approximately 16 hours to the course activities and 8 hours to the practical exercises.

 The instructors will be available by email and discussion boards throughout the course.